MITLibraries/browsertrix-harvester/README.md

 1. either the config YAML or output files are attempting to read/write from S3
 2. the container does not have AWS credentials to work with

-The Pipfile command `harvester-dockerized` mounts your host machine's `~/.aws` folder into the container to provide AWS credentials.
+When running Dockerized, mount your host machine's `~/.aws` folder into the container to provide AWS credentials.
 Copy/pasting credentials into the calling terminal is not sufficient.
 Either `aws configure sso` or manually setting `~/.aws/credentials` file is required.

 ## Related Assets
 This is a repository that provides the Browsertrix Harvester.
 The following application infrastructure repositories are related to this repository: